 We’ve also got an entire ebook devoted to the topic!
 For an in-depth look at matching grants on #GivingTuesday, download the #GivingTuesday Matching Grants Guide!

 9. How will you thank donors post event?

 Come up with a plan to keep them engaged in your work after #GivingTuesday, and how you will usher them into your end-of-year fundraising efforts.
-Check out The Mightycause Guide to Donor Engagement and Retention for more info.
+Check out How to Say Thank You for more info.

 10. How will you start to build relationships with new donors?

 One of the biggest benefits for a huge giving event like #GivingTuesday is that you’ll have the opportunity to pick up new donors and spread your message to new audiences, especially if you utilize peer-to-peer fundraisers in your #GivingTuesday strategy.
 Develop a strategy for ensuring that the new donors you pick up on #GivingTuesday stay engaged in your nonprofit’s work and come back to donate to your organization again!

 Want more tips for #GivingTuesday planning?
 Be sure to register for #GivingTuesday on Mightycause to access fee-free fundraising for your nonprofit and other helpful resources.